Vishal-Padia/AutoFT/README.md

 # How to go ahead with this thing:

-Frist start with just one task like text-generation, as there are tons of resources available for finetuning LLMs for text-generation.
+First start with just one task like text-generation, as there are tons of resources available for finetuning LLMs for text-generation.
 Using those resources I can figure out the hyperparameters and then creating a gradio interface for that won't be that hard.
 Then I can move on to other tasks like classification, etc.

 # What I need to do:

-- [ ] Create a gradio interface
+- [x] Create a gradio interface
-- [ ] Figure out different hyperparameters for text-generation
+- [x] Figure out different hyperparameters for text-generation
-- [ ] Start implementing the finetuning part
+- [x] Start implementing the finetuning part
 - [ ] Figure the GPU and CPU part
-- [ ] Figure out the logging part
+- [x] Figure out the logging part
-- [ ] Containerize the whole thing
 - [ ] Write the documentation

 # Things I think which are difficult: